West-Lane-Translator/wlt_content/content/pages/FAQ.md

 * Try pointing your antenna *away* from the tower.
 If the reflected signal is so strong, it might be a better bet than going with the direct signal.
-* You might try changing the polarity of your antenna.
-Most TV antennas are horizontally polarized because this is a good way to minimize the effects of trees, power poles, lighting standards, and other common upright obstructions.
-WLT's transmitting antenna is "circularly polarized", so it transmits in both planes.
-Rotating the receive antenna 90 degrees clockwise or counter-clockwise will change the polarity. (this assumes that you keep the antenna pointed at the same compass reading that you started at.)
 * Put up a second outdoor antenna some distance away, using a two-set "splitter" to combine the two antennas into one coaxial feed line.
 Perhaps the multipath will cancel and the direct signal will